-U.S. Propane has primary and secondary transport needs:

-" Primary - transporting propane and heating oil from regional supply points to its satellite locations or directly to large volume customers

-" Secondary - shipping propane and heating oil from its satellite locations to its customers.

-It uses 25 different third party carriers or common carriers, as well as U.S. Propane owned and leased large volume tractor trailers to meet its primary transportation needs.

-U.S. Propane uses a fleet of trucks for secondary transportation.
+- U.S. Propane has primary and secondary transport needs: - " Primary transporting propane and heating oil from regional supply points to its satellite locations or directly to large volume customers - " Secondary shipping propane and heating oil from its satellite locations to its customers. - U.S. Propane uses 25 different third party carriers or common carriers, as well as U.S. Propane owned and leased large volume tractor trailers to meet its primary transportation needs. - U.S. Propane also uses a fleet of trucks for secondary transportation.
 It owns about 79% of the fleet, and leases the balance under financing leases.
 Propane is delivered in pressurized cylinders and bulk volumes.
 Heating oil is also delivered in bulk volumes.
 U.S. Propane employs full-time, part-time and seasonal drivers who make deliveries during the peak winter demand periods.
 The trucks are maintained by in-house mechanics and third party vendors.

 The fleet Number Capacity

-Pressurized propane delivery trucks 712 2,400 to 3,500 gallons
+Pressurized propane delivery trucks 824 2,400 to 3,500 gallons

-Refined fuel delivery trucks 352 9,000 to 12,500 gallons
+Refined fuel delivery trucks 322 9,000 to 12,500 gallons

-Service vehicles 348
+Service vehicles 406

-Utility vehicles 683
+Utility vehicles 698

-Tractors 66
+Tractors 61

-Refined fuel trailers 67 9,000 to 12,500 gallons
+Refined fuel trailers 70 9,000 to 12,500 gallons

-Total 2,228
+Total 2,381